Skip to content

 • Task and project management software

-Your list might be longer depending on what you intend to have your VA do.
-Additional software, such as invoicing, social media management, marketing, management of affiliate links, and other software platforms may be required for the specific list of tasks you expect of your VA.
+Additional software, such as invoicing, social media management, marketing, management of affiliate links, and other software platforms, may be required for the specific list of tasks you expect of your VA.

 3. Collect Key Documents And Write Down Expectations As A Virtual Reference Library

-• Any step-by-step guides you have on how to perform common tasks or operations
+• Any step-by-step guides you have on how to perform everyday tasks or operations.

-Your VA will also need to have you clearly communicate your personal preferences, which other team members may not need to know.
+Your VA will also need to know your personal preferences, which other team members may not need to know.
 These include:

 • Meetings: When do you prefer to have regular meetings?
 How long should they be?
 Who should be in them?
 How much time do you want between meetings?

-• Voice: How formal (or informal) do you want the emails and communication that comes from your office to sound?
-How do you want the phone answered?
+• Voice and Tone: How formal (or informal) do you want your office’s emails and communication to sound?
+How do you like the phone answered?
+Sample scripts are helpful to learn from.

 • Preferences: What are your travel preferences?
 Meal preferences or dietary restrictions?